 Walking through Century City Shopping Center, I was stopped by a smiling woman who said, “Do you have a minute to come in?
 I’d love to show you something.”
-Certainly a line I’ve heard before from cosmetic salespeople; however, since the enticement was a brand named Oro Gold (skin care products made with 24-karat Italian gold?)
-I considered it.
-Noticing the Oro Gold boutique looked beautifully high-end, I agreed to walk in.
+That’s certainly a line I’ve heard before from cosmetic salespeople; however, since the enticement was a brand named OROGOLD (skin care products apparently made with 24-karat Italian gold), I considered it.
+Noticing the OROGOLD boutique looked beautifully high-end, I agreed to walk in.

 The instant I sat down, the smiling woman applied the eye serum and eye cream to my right eye area.
-Admittedly, there was a huge difference and I was impressed (it later occurred to me that after a long day of shopping, she could have smeared Vaseline under my eye and I would have looked better).
+Admittedly, there was a huge difference, and I was impressed (it later occurred to me that after a long day of shopping, she could have smeared Vaseline under my eye, and I would have looked better).
 She then started her hard sales pitch, and it was impossible to get out of there.
 I kept trying to leave, but the salesperson was unrelenting.
-She would literally push me back on my chair, offering to lower the price, and then promise me a free bottle of a vitamin peel priced at $148 and both the eye serum and eye cream for only $199 (supposed retail of $298 each, but I believe that the padded prices on their website – as shown on the iPads all of the salespeople carry – are for them to use as a sales pitch).
+She would literally push me back on my chair, offering to lower the price, and then promise me a free bottle of a vitamin peel priced at $148 and both the eye serum and eye cream for only $199 (supposedly each retailed $298, but I believe that the padded prices on their website – as shown on the iPads all of the salespeople carry – are for them to use as a sales pitch).
 Since she told me there was a money-back guarantee in fourteen days, I agreed to make a purchase.
 Just as I was paying, another woman magically appeared and the sales associate said, “Oh, look, our specialist is in town for one day only and she’d like to show you something crazy.”

-When I finally arrived home, I decided look the brand up online and what I found was beyond disturbing (read it here).
-Apparently, hundreds of women across the U.S. have been bullied into buying these products with the promise of a refund, only to find that they are unable to return the products (stamping “no refunds” on a receipt after paying?
+When I finally arrived home, I decided look the brand up online and what I found was beyond disturbing.
+Apparently, hundreds of women across the U.S. have been bullied into buying these products with the promise of a refund, only to find that they are unable to return the products (Stamping “no refunds” on a receipt after paying?
 Unacceptable.).